1979 U.S. embassy burning in Islamabad: Outbreak of violence

 Corporal Steven Crowley, a Marine Security Guard, was shot and killed.

 According to an American investigation, the protesters, believing that an American Marine on the roof of the embassy had fired first, opened fire after a bullet fired at the gate's lock by one rioter ricocheted and struck other protesters.
 Twenty-year-old Marine Corporal Steve Crowley was mortally wounded by a bullet and transported to the embassy's secure communication vault along with the rest of personnel serving in the embassy, including undercover CIA officer Gary Schroen.
 The rioters breached the compound and set fire to the lower floors of the chancery with Molotov cocktails.
 Although the Marines used tear gas against the protestors, embassy officials denied them permission to use lethal force.
 Several American civilians were taken hostage in the embassy residences by the rioters, while U.S. Army warrant officer Brian Ellis was killed.
 The rioters intended to take these hostages back to campus for a sham trial for espionage, but they were rescued by Pakistani police.

 Pakistani soldiers rescued nearly 100 people who were trapped in the embassy vault for five hours.
 The vault had access to the roof.
-Pakistani forces landed helicopters on the roof, pushed back the protesters and rescued the US embassy staff.
+Initial reports said Pakistani forces landed helicopters on the roof, pushed back the protesters and rescued the US embassy staff.
+Deputy Chief of Mission Barrington King stated the helicopters did not land due to smoke and threat from the rioters.
+Political Councilor Herbert Hagerty, the senior officer trapped in the vault, said they heard a helicopter but no helo landed.
+Hagerty later recalled that rioters dispersed after the Pakistani army arrived and the vault personnel escaped by opening the roof hatch, then jumping from the roof onto the adjoining auditorium roof.

 Locked behind steel-reinforced doors, the Americans waited for help to come and rescue them from the smoke-filled building.
 During the wait the rioters attempted to break in and shot at them through the ventilation shafts.
 After nightfall a Marine unit was able to sneak out a back exit from the vault as the front door was too damaged to open.
 Finding the embassy empty they led the rest of the 140 people from the vault out into the courtyard.